 Request for Proposals

 FCH is committed to investing in opportunities that mitigate the consequences of COVID-19 locally, in both the short and long term.
-Our intention with the COVID-19 Rapid Response Grant Program is to increase the capacity of organizations that meet basic needs of individuals and families and support small nonprofits within our community that serve vulnerable members of our community, whose needs are only exacerbated in crises.
+FCH’s COVID-19 Rapid Response Grant Program was the first phase of a multi-phase approach to support our local social service organizations, this grant program closed on June 8th, 2020.

 Questions about this or have an idea that you want to discuss further?
 Please contact FCH’s program officer, Natashea Winters at firstname.lastname@example.org.